Do diverse and inclusive workplaces benefit investors? An Empirical Analysis on Europe and the United States: Methodology and data

 \subsection{Empirical Set-up and Performance Measures}

+To examine the effect of different D\&I scores for investors, I use the previously created portfolios defined by grouping the assets into quartiles according to their D\&I score (PT 1-PT 4 US and PT 1-PT 4 EU) and analyse their out-of-sample returns with a factor model.

-For each portfolio set-up, a rolling window approach with different window sizes ($ws$) and a no short-selling constraint is implemented.
-The first number of returns specified in the $ws$ are used to compute the estimates for the inverse covariance matrix.
-These are then used as inputs to compute the optimal weights ${w}$ for the MV portfolios.
-For the EW and the MC portfolios, the weights are already predefined by the chosen strategy.
-The resulting portfolios for each strategy are assumed to be held for one day.
-Then, we roll the look-back window forward by one day.
-By doing so, we discard the oldest observation and include one new observation.
+The weights of the assets in the portfolios are determined by the market capitalization of the assets.\footnote{Other portfolio construction strategies (e.g., Equally-Weighted or Minimum-Variance) have resulted in a similar outcome.} The resulting portfolio is assumed to be held for one day.
+Then, I roll the look-back window forward by one day.
+By doing so, I discard the oldest observation and include one new observation.
 This process is repeated until the end of the time series is reached.
-Using $M$ out-of-sample returns, where ${r}_{t+1}$ is defined as the vector of returns at time $t+1$, we evaluate the resulting portfolios in terms of risk and return profile and portfolio composition.
+Using $M$ out-of-sample returns, where ${r}_{t+1}$ is defined as the vector of returns at time $t+1$, I evaluate the resulting portfolios in terms of risk and return profile and portfolio composition.
+Following this process, I generate for window size $ws=50$, $M=635$ out-of-sample returns for the EU portfolios and $M=621$ out-of-sample returns for the US portfolios.\footnote{The analysis has been run additionally on $ws=25,84,170$ and results are similar.}